About Us / Team

 The Council is the legal governing body of the Charity and meets monthly to discuss new initiatives, current issues and financial matters relating to the Centre.

-It currently has six members: Sujana (Chairman), Alokadhara (Treasurer), Dayapanna, Sinhadakini, Sarvananda, and Satyagita.
+It currently has eight members: Vajragupta (Chair), Dayapanna (Treasurer), Sujana, Sinhadakini, Maitrisingha, Gunakara (Secretary), Saroja and Satyagita.

 The Norwich Buddhist Centre President, Paramabandhu, has completed a new book tittled ‘Practical Buddhism.
 Mindfulness and Skilful Living in the Modern Era'.
 Paramabandhu has lived and taught at the London Buddhist Centre for over 20 years.
 He is the clinical director of Breathing Space, the health and well-being wing of the London Buddhist Centre, which teaches mindfulness meditation for depression, addiction and for carers.
 He has recently developed Kindness Behaviour Training (KBT) to complement the mindfulness courses at Breathing Space.
 Here he introduces himself: